muksiddheswar/Reinforcement-Learning-Ensemble/introductionLearningDynamic.md

      - explain basic ones (Q-learning, SARSA, Actor-Critic)
         + Find some good sources
+Some well known online model-free value-function based reinforcement algorithms are SARSA and Q-learning.
+They are both temporal difference (TD) reinforcement learning algorithm that learn by updating a Q-function (action value function).
+The difference is that Q-learning is off-policy.
+This means that the optimal action-value function is learned independent of the policy that is being followed, unlike on-policy methods like SARSA, the learning of the action-value does depend on the policy.
+The Actor-Critic (AC) is an temporal difference, on-policy learning algorithm.
+But where SARSA and Q-learning only keep track of a single Q-function, AC makes the distinction between a critic value function V that only depends on the state, and an Actor function which will map for each action the states to preference values.

     - explain advanced onces with paper backing (QV-learning,ACLA)
 <!---